FAQ

 • During laser hair removal, high-heat lasers are used to damage the hair follicle, reducing hair growth.
 This method is usually most effective on contrasting skin and hair colors, i.e. light skin and dark hair.
 While some folks experience lasting results, laser hair removal is only FDA approved to reduce hair growth.

-If you are considering laser hair removal, please educate yourself on paradoxical hypertrichosis, a rare side effect which causes more hair to grow in or around treated areas.
+If you are considering laser hair removal, please know that there is a risk of paradoxical hypertrichosis, a rare side effect which causes more hair to grow in or around treated areas.

 • If you’re new to electrolysis, we typically recommend longer treatments weekly or every other week until there is significant reduction in hair growth, then shorter, monthly treatments until the area is clear.
 Hair grows in 6-8 week cycles, so we recommend not going longer than 6 weeks between treatments.